Build an integration

 create test/MyFirstIntegration.Crawling.Unit.Test/ClueProducers/UserClueProducerTests.cs

-3. Go to the src/MyFirstIntegration.Crawling/ClueProducers/UserClueProducer.cs file, in line 29 uncomment the following code:
+3. Go to the src/MyFirstIntegration.Crawling/ClueProducers/UserClueProducer.cs file.
+In line 29, uncomment the following code:

 if(input.Name != null)